OskarZapolski/My-shop/README.md

-#It is my web shop which I made with react.js
+# It is my web shop
+I did it using React.js, CSS, HTML and API.

 Link: https://oskarzapolski.github.io/My-shop/